0IBRAHIMYALCIN6/awesome-opencode/README.md

 ## Plugins

-*   [OpenCode Monitor](https://github.com/Shlomob/ocmonitor-share) - A CLI tool for monitoring and analysing OpenCode AI coding usage.
+*   [opencode Monitor](https://github.com/Shlomob/ocmonitor-share) - A CLI tool for monitoring and analysing opencode AI coding usage.

 ➡️ **[Suggest a new Plugin in our Discussions!](https://github.com/ShamanicArts/awesome-opencode/discussions/categories/plugins)**